 Missouri Deed of Trust Form

-A Missouri deed of trust is a document transferring a real estate title to a trustee to hold as security for a loan between two parties.
-Once the borrower’s loan obligation has been satisfied, the title is returned to them.
-This type of deed typically provides the trustee with “power of sale,” authorizing them to initiate a non-judicial foreclosure if the borrower fails to uphold their duties.
+A Missouri deed of trust is a document that transfers a real estate title to a third-party trustee to hold as security for a loan between lender and property owner.
+The title is returned to the owner once the debt is paid in full.
+This type of deed typically provides the trustee with “power of sale,” authorizing them to initiate a non-judicial foreclosure if the borrower defaults on the loan.

-A Missouri deed of trust is a document transferring a real estate title to a trustee to hold as security for a loan between two parties.
-Once the borrower’s loan obligation has been satisfied, the title is returned to them.
-This type of deed typically provides the trustee with “power of sale,” authorizing them to initiate a non-judicial foreclosure if the borrower fails to uphold their duties.
+A Missouri deed of trust is a document that transfers a real estate title to a third-party trustee to hold as security for a loan between lender and property owner.
+The title is returned to the owner once the debt is paid in full.
+This type of deed typically provides the trustee with “power of sale,” authorizing them to initiate a non-judicial foreclosure if the borrower defaults on the loan.

 1. Home »